 The good news is that there are many options available to ensure your photos are secure!
 I most frequently recommend Amazon Photos as a starting point.
 All of my digital organizing clients have a 3-2-1 backup plan structured to meet their specific needs and no two projects are exactly the same.
 Let me know – how can I help you with your photos?

 A: Multiple backups.
 I always recommend following the 3-2-1 Rule: 3 copies of your data, on 2 types of media, with at least 1 offsite / in the cloud.

-I think the best place to start is using Amazon Photos.
+If you take the majority of your photos with your phone, I think the best place to start is using Amazon Photos.
 I use it for my own photos and it’s FREE for Amazon Prime members, including unlimited full-resolution photo storage.
-When you sign up for my newsletter, you get my guide to Amazon Photos free to your inbox!
+When you sign up for my newsletter, you get my guide to Amazon Photos free to your inbox.

 A: No, just….no.

 It’s a great marketing tactic on their part, but please do not rely on any photo printing service for your photo storage.
 Their goal is to sell you photo products, which you are more likely to purchase if your photos are already in their system.
 It is a nightmare to recover your photos from Shutterfly and all your metadata (the important data like dates) is stripped when you upload your photos.
 Hopefully you have the originals saved elsewhere!

 I write about it in more detail here: The One Place to NEVER Store Your Digital Photos